AndroidIDEOfficial/nb-javac-android/src/jdk.jdeps/share/classes/openjdk/tools/jdeprscan/internals.md

         Loads deprecation data from the running JDK image by traversing the entire jrt: filesystem.
-This differs from -release 9, which traverses modules, packages, and classes by starting from a set of root modules and using javax.lang.model mechanisms (as opposed to filesystem mechanisms) for traversing contained elements recursively.
+This differs from -release 9, which traverses modules, packages, and classes by starting from a set of root modules and using jdkx.lang.model mechanisms (as opposed to filesystem mechanisms) for traversing contained elements recursively.